Academic Promotion Update 10 March 2023

 To find out which promotion(s) you are able to apply for, check the Academic Titles guidelines for your position.
 The specific criteria for each level of promotion are listed as Schedules in the Promotions Policy, along with all the other information you need to know before you apply.

-Applications for promotion open in March each year when the updated policy is released, and applications close at the beginning of May.
+Applications for promotion open in March each year when the updated policy is released, and applications normally close at the beginning of May.
+This year, in 2023, the deadline is 5pm on Thursday 4 May.
 In March we hold information sessions for staff who are thinking of applying.

 Applicants must consult with their Head of Department well in advance of the due date, because applications need to be submitted to HoDs (and Deans in Health Sciences) for comment before being delivered to Human Resources by the due date.